royaljain/vest/CONTRIBUTING.md

 #### Running tests

 To run tests, you need to run `vx test`.
 This will run all tests in all packages.
-The tests are being run by jest.
+The tests are being run by vitest.

 You can narrow it down by specifying the package name: